-The Federal Air Marshal Service provides training of armed security officers required on approved flights associated with restoration of general aviation and charter flight operations at Washington Reagan National Airport (DCA).
+The Federal Air Marshal Service provides training of armed security officers required on approved flights associated with restoration of general aviation and charter flight operations at Ronald Reagan Washington National Airport (DCA).

-The training is designed to better prepare the qualified active, retired and former law enforcement officer to react within the unique general aircraft enviromnent in the event of an in-flight crisis on approved flights into DCA.
+The training is designed to better prepare qualified active, retired and former law enforcement officers to act in the event of an in-flight crisis on flights to DCA.

 - Participate voluntarily.

 - Be a U.S. citizen or national.